elastic/kibana/x-pack/plugins/security_solution/docs/testing/test_plans/detection_response/alerts/user_assignment.md

 - There are multiple (five or more) available users which could be assigned to alerts
 - User need to have editor or higher privileges to assign users to alerts
 - Mixed states are not supported by the current version of User Profiles component
+- "Displayed/Shown in UI" refers to "Alerts Table" and "Alert's Details Flyout"

 ## Scenarios